Gospel of Thomas

 This concludes Part One in the discussion of the Gospel of Thomas.
 It is hoped that these scriptures will be prayed upon so the spirit may provide personal revelation for you.
 This work is not intended to be an intellectual exercise.
 Like other articles, it is to be studied with the individual spirit engaged and has been written to spur direct knowing in the spirit.
 Revelation knowledge becomes critical at some point in everyone’s soul development, an understanding more as a living reality rather than intellectuality.
 This work, it is hoped, will open many doors for those who Walk in The Way.

 When comparing scripture, we sometimes view a more extrapolated theology than in Thomas.
-It would seem that Thomas would not have given countenance to the fundamentalist message, particularly Jn.
+It would seem that Thomas would have less enthusiasm toward the fundamentalist message, particularly Jn.
 3: 15-17, which gives us the scripture (15) “that whosoever believeth in him should not perish, but have everlasting life; (16) that God so loved the world, that he gave his only begotten son; and (17) that the world through him might be saved.”
-This is usually interpreted relative to belief teachings.
-Belief itself becomes the initiating step to lead the soul upon the pathway, however.
+In context, the first part is usually interpreted as a belief teaching, solely; its second emphasis denotes personal attribution, and there Thomas would be more satisfied.
+Belief has its value on the pathway and shares an important place with faith.
+Both belief and faith are foundational and basically initiate all people’s pathway.

 Thomas might view the scripture “through him might be saved” as an understanding that through Jesus’ ways or teachings, the world might be saved.
 This message mainly dealt with repentance, or the return to godly character.
 It also submits attribution to his person, meaning Jesus.
 This personnel attribution becomes the linchpin of later Christian conversion.
 In either case, the John scripture seems to exist within isolation, as there is not a similar statement so succinctly put, and it does seem to have a strong Pauline flavor.
 Because it was written later (c.
-A.D 90), some scholars feel that Pauline adherents have redacted John.
+A.D 90), some scholars feel that Pauline adherents had redacted John.
 Pauline converts had two generations of influence before the John manuscript came to light.
-Even so, the early church was Essene-oriented and dealt with the standard of godly character, conversation concerning the many mysteries revealed, healing, and the overall Good News that does not impune sin against you, but only seeks your betterment.
+Even so, the early church was Essene-oriented and dealt with the standards of godly character and the overall Good News that does not impugn sin against you.

 [Another personal note, I do not disdain Orthodoxy; belief and faith can move mountains, and love-forgiveness remain mainstays of the Orthodox Pauline message.
 Paul also discusses identity and the transference into the new man Jesus describes (Romans).
 That’s some heavy lifting, for the people knew very little.
 Some accuse Paul of being a Pharisee in sheep’s clothing.
 However, Paul left Damascus and went to Arabia, the town of Nazara most likely, and received the same basic priestly training all Essene priests undergo (7 years), including Jesus.
-Paul moved the Jewish Messiah rooted in the Torah to a universal Messiah (Christ), of which the past must now fall away.
+Paul moved the Jewish Messiah rooted in the Torah to a universal Messiah (Christ), of which the Jewish signature must now fall away.
 The lament of Paul that he can only give them milk instead of meat indicates more could have been given, but we shall never know what he wanted to tell them.
-Paul is also accredited with many healings.
-Such performance does not emerge from lack.]
+Paul is also accredited with many healings.]

 Even so, Thomas does not mention the belief-sacrifice-salvation message.
 Thomas’ work seems to move toward Jesus’ direct speaking, cognitive not of the intellect (understood) but of the spirit (realized).